argonaut-io/argonaut.io/doc/parsing/index.markdown

     <h2>Parsing and Decoding</h2>

-    The decode operations convert an input into a `Json` data type, and then attempt to decode the json using a `Codec` with various error-handling mechanims.
+    The decode operations convert an input into a <code>Json</code> data type, and then attempt to decode the json using a <code>Codec</code> with various error-handling mechanims.

     <pre class="prettyprint lang-scala linenums" id="example_DecodeExample">
     </pre>